larsks/rhel-osp-upgrade-docs/rhel6-rhel7.md

     # yum -y install openstack-dashboard

-Copy the Horizon configuration files from your RHEL6 controller to `/etc/openstack-dashboard' on your RHEL7 controller.
+Copy the Horizon configuration files from your RHEL6 controller to `/etc/openstack-dashboard' on your RHEL7 controller:

+    # rsync -a $BACKUP/etc/openstack-dashboard/ \
+      /etc/openstack-dashboard/

 Until [BZ 1174977][] is resolved, you will also need to enable the `httpd_can_network_connect` selinux boolean: